mode80/arvanity/README.md

 in this case you'd get there 3x faster

-a wallet file with the found key will be written out the current directory
+a wallet file with the found key will be written out to the current directory